thelfer/tfel/docs/web/behaviour-variable.md

 behaviour variable.
-The main reason for this complexity is due to the fact that the calling behaviour is responsible for declaring and managing the variables associated with `b1` (material properties, internal state variables, external state variable), etc.
+The main reason for this complexity is due to the fact that the calling behaviour is responsible for declaring and managing the variables associated with `b1` (material properties, internal state variables, external state variables), etc.

 In particular, the behaviour variable and the calling behaviour may share some variables (material properties, external state variables).